lopes-andre/lopes-andre/README.md

 ### ![Google Developer Student Clubs logo](/gdsc_icon.png "Google Developer Student Clubs") **Google DSC Lead | Full-Stack Developer** 👨🏻‍💻

-Google Developer Student Club Lead and Founder at Uninter's Chapter.
+Google Developer Student Club Lead at Uninter's Chapter and its Founder.
 Google DSC Leads are leaders who believe that technology can do extraordinary things for the world.

 As a **Google DSC Lead**, my main roles are: